Lighter political moments of 2022: From the bust of Liz Truss to the wax work of Boris Johnson - ExBulletin

 Bust of Liz Truss

-News of Liz Truss’s appointment as Prime Minister has drawn mixed reviews on social media, but a bust that was done amid political shenanigans surrounding the Tory leadership happened and was finally exposed on the 5th September united the country in laughter.
+News of Liz Truss’s nomination as Prime Minister has drawn mixed reviews on social media, but a bust that was done amid political shenanigans surrounding the Tory leadership happened and was finally exposed on the 5 September united the country in laughter.

 Wilfrid Wood, who lives in Hackney, London, and appeared on the satirical TV show Spitting Image in the 1980s and 1990s, made the plasticine sculpture of Mrs Truss, which took around a day, with features striking features, including a standout forehead and a thick neck.